 Geoarbitrage can be tricky when one or both partners still need to work, but that’s why you’re creating this strategy now.
 Figuring out all the moving parts and what works for you or doesn’t will help you get that perfect location that’s right for you.

-Depending on the type of work you do, working remotely may be an option.
+Depending on the type of work you do, remote work may be an option.
 If you’re an asset to your company and they don’t want to lose you, they may allow you to work from home.
-With no end in sight for the COVID-19 pandemic, more companies are letting employees work remotely.
+Even though the COVID-19 pandemic has ended, many companies still let employees work remotely.
 Some companies, in fact, have held off renewing leases for office buildings.

 If you’re in a high cost of living, this can be an excellent way to get to your FIRE/retirement number faster.